centroid457/cli_user/README.md

 1. send commands into OS terminal
 2. check if cli commands are accessible (special utilities is installed)
 3. access to standard parts of result in a simple ready-to-use form (stdout/stderr/retcode/full state)
+4. use batch timeout for list
+5. till_first_true
+6. counter/counter_in_list

 ## License
 See the [LICENSE](LICENSE) file for license rights and limitations (MIT).